TwistingTwists/obsidian-tools/w-50-running.md

 - [ ] elevenlabs speaking voice thing
 	- [ ] pricing - [Discord](https://discord.com/channels/1066739690436313158/1066745035703455804/1448550678862499921)
 	- [ ] audio integration
+		- [ ] feature: fix audio in thsi video
+			- [ ] extract character if not present - the prompting
+			- [ ] fix audio (report yes or  no in the UI )
 		- [ ]
 	- [ ] music -
 		- [ ] remotion integration to be done with karan -